 "I moved out to San Francisco with that goal, and then when I was out there, I also fell in love and got pregnant and had my own baby," she says.

 She and her then-husband moved back to Georgia.
-"My father had just died at the point.

 The young family ended up moving to Marlboro in the 1980s.
 They'd first visited Vermont in 1972 at the behest of a close friend.